jussifrewt/RiderHotReloadTest/Test-Strategy.md

 ---

 ## 3. Key Risks and Test Scenarios
+My risk analysis is structured into four distinct categories:
+*   **Core Functionality (The "Happy Path"):** Does the feature work as advertised?
+*   **Stability & Error Handling (Graceful Failure):** How does the feature behave when things go wrong?
+*   **Integration & Environment:** How does it interact with the debugger, file system, and user's context?
+*   **Advanced IDE Integration:** How does it coexist with other complex Rider features like profiling and VCS?

-My risk analysis is structured into three distinct categories: validating the core "happy path," rigorously testing stability under error conditions, and verifying integration with the development environment.
-Each scenario is designed to answer a specific, critical question about the feature's reliability.
+Each scenario is designed to answer a specific question about the feature's reliability.

 ### Core Functionality Scenarios (The "Happy Path")
 *These tests validate that the feature works as advertised in the most common scenarios.*